-BA Earth and Environmental Studies
+Earth and Environmental Sciences, BA

 Program Description

 The degree program includes broad training in the physical sciences, especially process-oriented geosciences that focus on Earth's life-sustaining surface environment.
-Advanced courses focus on topics including:
+Advanced courses focus on topics, including:

 - climate change